 Both side altars - the one to the left is dedicated to St. Stephen, the one to the right to St. Peter – were also carved by Michael Hönel in 1637 and 1638.
 Multi-stored, multi-figured altar retables, like the Gurk one, were highly fashionable in the early 17th century in the Catholic regions of the Holy Roman Empire, and Michael Hönel got to study this fashion whilst an apprentice at the workshop of Michael Schwenke in Saxony.
 The Gurk altar was Hönel's first own realization of this early Baroque art form, the first example in Carinthia after all, and, of course, a good recommendation for commissions to follow in the region.

 Also notable, in front of the Marian high altar, is the old, Romanesque altar with mosaics in the Cosmati style: The Cosmati were a family of marble decorators, active from the 12th to the 14th century, and the Gurk mosaic is one the few Cosmati marble works outside of Italy.

 This list of the art works from Gurk cathedral is far from complete.
 To conclude, it should be pointed out, that the bishops of Gurk - who over centuries took residence at Straßburg, a castle in the vicinity of Gurk - moved to Klagenfurt in 1787.
 It is since then that Klagenfurt cathedral has been the main cathedral of the diocese of Gurk, while Gurk cathedral holds the title of a co-cathedral.

 Stift Gurk/Cathedral chapter of Gurk

-Information about guided tours:
+Information about guided tours is available here: